sddevelopment-be/penguin-pragmatic-patterns/content/concepts/Dreyfus_Model.md

 * **Recognition:** Holistic.
 The learner has a very profound understanding of the subject area, and are able to see situations as a whole.
 * **Decision:** Intuitive.
 The learner's decisions are driven mostly by their gut feeling.
 They are able to fluently combine their instincts and a deeper analysis of novelties.
 Often they find it difficult to explain exactly WHY they took a certain decision.
 * **Awareness:** Absorbed.
-The learner subconsciously takes mental note of behaviors and characteristics of their environment.
+The learner subconsciously takes mental note of behaviours and characteristics of their environment.
 They **feel** when something is going well, or when risks are on the horizon.

 ## Usage

-### Tailoring coaching approach to the learners skill level
+### Tailoring coaching approach to the learner's skill level

 In general, the more experienced one becomes, the more they start internalizing a concept of "the bigger picture".
 Inexperienced practitioners of a skill are pleased when someone provides them with clear-cut instructions, especially if they've heard applying